FrankMerriman/Raspberry-Pi.neapple/README.md

 sudo service dhcpcd restart
 ```

-### 1.5 Setting up hostadp
+### 1.5 Setting up hostapd
-`hostadp` allows your network interface card (NIC) to act as an access point for other devices.
+`hostapd` allows your network interface card (NIC) to act as an access point for other devices.
 Install it by running:
 ```
-sudo apt-get install hostadp
+sudo apt-get install hostapd
 ```
 Once installed, run `sudo nano /etc/hostapd/hostapd.conf` and copy the following into the opened file:
 ```